ciml-org/ciml-summer-institute-2023/0_preparation/README.md

 ##  Github & Zoom <a name="Github-Zoom"></a>

 ### Zoom:  <a name="zoom"></a>
-* We will be using Zoom for the prep day on Wednesday, June 20, 2023 from 9am-11am (Pacific Time)
+* We will be using Zoom for preparation day on Tuesday, June 20, 2023, from 9am-11am (Pacific Time).
 * You will need to install the latest [Zoom](https://zoom.us/download) client, which is available for Windows, MacOS and Linux.
 Once installed, you can test your microphone and camera interface with Zoom [here](https://zoom.us/test).
 You can find more information on Zoom system requirements, including bandwidth requirements [here](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux).

-Connection details were sent via as a calendar invite to all CIML participants.
-You should have received TWO invites (1) preparation day and (2) instruction days.
-If you did not receive this as noted, please contact cwong@sdsc.edu.
+Connection details are sent via as a calendar invite to all CIML participants.
+You should have received an invite for the preparation day on Tuesday, June 20, 2023, from 9am - 11am (Pacific Time).
+If you did not receive this an invite, please contact cwong@sdsc.edu.

+Note: the remaining of the institute will beheld in person and not available remotely.

 ### Github: <a name="github"></a>
-* Training material will be located on the CIML Summer Institute [GitHub repo](https://github.com/ciml-org/ciml-summer-institute-2022) and one of the Tuesday hands-on sessions will require a GitHub account.
+* Training material will be located on the CIML Summer Institute [GitHub repo](https://github.com/ciml-org/ciml-summer-institute-2023) and one of the Tuesday hands-on sessions will require a GitHub account.
 * If you do not already have one, you can create a free personal GitHub account [here](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-github/signing-up-for-a-new-github-account).
 * For basic GitHub usage on SDSC systems, see here: https://github.com/sdsc-hpc-training-org/basic_skills/tree/master/using_github